-The Chair of the LDMG must, after consultation with the Chief Executive of the Act, appoint a LDC for the group.
+The Chair of the LDMG must, after consultation with the Commissioner, QPS, appoint a LDC for the group.
 A person may only be appointed as a LDC if the Chair is satisfied that the person has the necessary experience or expertise to perform the functions of the LDC.
 The LDC must be the chief executive or an employee of the local government.
 The appointment must be made in writing and may only be revoked in writing.